alvinthomas/northside_policing_2019/README.md

 # Introduction

-This repository was created as a student project for [HBEH 720](http://racialequity.web.unc.edu/) (Leading for Health Equity) at the [University of North Carolina at Chapel Hill](https://www.unc.edu/)] [Gillings School of Global Public Health](https://sph.unc.edu/).
+This repository was created as a student project for [HBEH 720](http://racialequity.web.unc.edu/) (Leading for Health Equity) at the [Gillings School of Global Public Health](https://sph.unc.edu/), part of the [University of North Carolina at Chapel Hill](https://www.unc.edu/)].

 Group Members: Allie Lowe, Alvin Thomas, Amanda Ribas Rietti Souto, Cindy Harper Covington, Townshend Peters